mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 Annu changed the subject, "About your boat.
 We need a way to Ulukoma."

-"Why in Ara would you want to go there at a time like this?"
+Shinna scoffed at the idea.
+"Why would you want to go there at a time like this?"

 "It's... complicated.
 And I don't completely understand it either.
 But I can assure you that it's the only place left in the world for us."